 The Ultimate Tooth Replacement Solution

 If you’re suffering from tooth loss, you’re not alone.
 In fact, it’s estimated that an astounding 178 million Americans are missing at least one tooth.
-Now, dental implants are widely considered to be the most ideal solution and it’s easy to see why: In addition to having a 95% success rate, implants closely mimic the appearance and function of natural teeth and feel very natural.
-And with advanced training and experience, Dr. Darren Koch can handle the entire restorative process after implants are placed by an oral surgeon or periodontist.
+Now, dental implants are widely considered to be the most ideal solution and it’s easy to see why.
+In addition to having a 95% success rate, dental implants in Cary closely mimic the appearance and function of natural teeth and feature lifelike stability.
+And with advanced training and experience, Dr. Darren Koch can handle the entire restorative process after the implants are placed by an oral surgeon or periodontist.
 Want to know how implants can benefit you?
 Give us a call today to schedule a consultation!

 Benefits of Dental Implants